obouaziz/robusTest/cran-comments.md

 ## Downstream dependencies
 The package depends on the Rcpp library.

-This is my first submission.
+This is a re-submission following the initial CRAN submission: commit 371eecc

 ## Resubmission
-This is a resubmission.
+This resubmission fixes very minor patches.
 In this version I have:

-- changed the \dontrun commands to \donttest.

-- added a value section to the tiebreak.Rd file.
+- added the arXiv link to the scientific paper.

-There is currently no reference paper for the package as the companion paper has not yet been submitted.
-I plan to submit an arXiv version of the paper in a near future.
+- changed minor details in the Description and Readme files.